Gazpacho Andaluz

 - 05

-Just before serving, heat two tablespoons of olive oil in a small skillet over medium-high heat and toss the cubed bread until deeply golden brown and crisp.
+Just before serving, heat two tablespoons of olive oil in a small skillet over medium-high heat.
+Toss in the cubed bread and fry continuously until deeply golden and crisp on all sides, about two minutes.
+Transfer to a paper towel and salt immediately.

 - 06

-Pour the ice-cold gazpacho into chilled bowls, top with a neat pile of micro-diced cucumber and tomatoes, and gently float the warm croutons on top with a final drop of olive oil and flaky sea salt.
+Pour the ice-cold gazpacho into chilled bowls.
+Arrange a neat pile of micro-diced cucumber and cherry tomatoes in the center, gently place a few warm croutons on top so they don't immediately sink, and finish with a few drops of your best olive oil and a pinch of flaky sea salt.

 Notes